 - Leveraging automation to drive purchasing at different levels of the consumer’s journey – awareness, consideration, decision.

 Automation in the sales team with the sales force automation app could allow for players in the FMCG industry to find answers to the above and leverage these to optimize profits and productivity.

 The Indian FMCG sector has to work with a very complex distribution system comprising multiple layers of numerous small retailers between the company and end customer.
 To increase market penetration, Indian FMCG companies have realized that they need to reach out to consumers present at the lower end of the economic pyramid.
 Consumerism has broadened the spectrum of opportunities for the Indian FMCG sector.
 Eventually, companies will have to find innovative ways of balancing market penetration and logistics cost.

 The difference in the supply chain functions defines the sales and revenue for the company to some extent.
 With the passing years, there have been a number of changes in the supply chain process which has made the process simpler but at the same time complicated things sometimes.
 Consumer goods suppliers have to manage large volumes and fast rotation rates with distributors, so they demand a transport and logistics chain capable of constant agility, not something every FMCG sales process can cater to.

 Shelf Space vs ROI

 Is your shelf space giving you enough ROI?
 It’s important to understand what products to promote.
-Shelf space is one of the biggest concerns FMCG firms not just in India, but all around the world have.
-More doesn’t always mean better and it’s important for companies to have the data to figure out what is working and what isn’t.
+Shelf space is one of the biggest concerns in FMCG sales process for FMCG firms not just in India, but all around the world have.
+More doesn’t always mean better, and it’s important for companies to have the data to figure out what is working and what isn’t.